sajinh/openTWS/README.md

-## A low-power, low-cost integrated weather logger suitable developed as part of a research project on micro-scale
+## A low-power, low-cost integrated weather logger suitable developed as part of a research project on micro-scale weather processes in the Aizu basin.
-weather processes.

 Version 1 is ready available